C0mposer/C-Game-Modding-Utility/README.md

 (*main.c is used by default.
 For multiple files, seperate by comma or space*)

 #### Hooks
-Once you have found a code cave to place your custom mod code into, you'll need a way to get the game to actually run it!
-This is where a [hook](https://en.wikipedia.org/wiki/Hooking#:~:text=Function%20hooking%20is%20implemented%20by,injected%20code) comes in.
-A hook is a function in the original game, from which we redirect to our custom code.
+A [hook](https://en.wikipedia.org/wiki/Hooking#:~:text=Function%20hooking%20is%20implemented%20by,injected%20code) is a function in the original game, from which we redirect to our custom code.
 The most simple and useful type of hook for a mod is a function in the original game that gets ran every frame.
 Our custom code runs whenever the hooked function runs.
 So if our hook runs every frame, so will our custom code!
 (This utility attempts to automatically find every-frame hooks for most platforms.
 It however isn't perfect, so if you need help manually finding a hook, [see here](https://github.com/C0mposer/C-Game-Modding-Utility/wiki/Finding-A-Hook#finding-an-every-frame-hook))

 Here is a very basic visualization of the concept: